graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Validation rules can now read or validate field arguments and directive arguments.
 This is useful for edge cases, such as when a complexity analyzer needs to read the value of a field argument to determine the complexity of the field.
-While it could also be used within custom validation rules to validate the value of a field argument or directive argument, perhaps based on schema directives, it cannot be used to validate fields of input object graph types.
+While it could also be used within custom validation rules to validate the value of field arguments or directive arguments, perhaps based on schema directives, it cannot be used to validate fields of input object graph types.

 Note that with the addition of `Validator` and `Parser` delegates, validation rules are no longer